-The Charity granted two sub-licenses to share occupation with international education programs for the year, the revenue from which is used solely to support the Charity's activities and objectives.
+The Charity granted one sub-license to share occupation with an international education program for the year, the revenue from which is used solely to support the Charity's activities and objectives.

 The Charity is also registered for Gift Aid with HMRC, enabling it to accept gifts that may be tax efficient for donors.
 A separate account, linked to the main account, exists with Lloyds for the accurate tracking and accounting of all donations not originating from the main university donor.